 - J. Baime’s “Go Like Hell: Ford, Ferrari, and Their Battle for Speed and Glory at LeMans (Unbelievable story, incredibly written, all true, and why I’ll never own a Ferrari.)

 - Simon Winchester.
 This British-American author and journalist writes amazingly thoughtful and well-researched books.
 Like Baime, these books are almost impossible to put down once started.
 My first was his 2018 book, The Perfectionists: How Precision Engineers Created the Modern World, thanks to a recommendation from my friend David Barnett.
 Soon after I discovered his newest book (2021), Land: How the Hunger for Ownership Shaped the World, and then 2019’s The Professor and the Madman and after that, The Map that Changed the World.
-It turns out he’s written 66 books.
+His Professor and the Madman book was made into a 2019 film staring Mel Gibson and Sean Penn.
+It turns out Winchester has written 66 books.
 One of the coolest things about the ones I recently enjoyed was they were in audiobook format and the author reads them himself, and he sounds mysteriously like the most famous of all British actor voices, David Attenborough.
 Could they be brothers?
 Or perhaps Americans are suckers for the sound of 70+-year-old British men?

 - Ron Chernow’s book about Alexander Hamilton was a must-read in preparation for seeing Lin-Manuel Miranda’s amazing stage production.
 It was superb, not as compelling to me as Baime or Winchester, but good enough for me to put some of his other books, many about famous American icons like Thomas Jefferson, Washington, John D. Rockefeller are on my “to read” list.
 As I get older, I find books like this holding more interest.